- Related products

 "Tomatoes are "self-pollinating" plants.
 They have what's called "perfect" flowers.
 What this means is that they have flowers that have both the stamen and the stigma (male and female parts) on the same blossom.
 So, the pollen from the stamen falls onto its own stigma and we have pollination and eventually, fruit.
 Often this is process has been completed before the flowers are fully open - but not always."

-Tomato Clips (Bag or Case) for Training Vines on a Trellis.$6.50
+Tomato Clips (Bag or Case) for Training Vines on a Trellis inside or outside.$6.50

 Tomato Twine String.
 High quality String in a 3 lb Box with Belt Loop$9.00

-Poly Grow Bags- Black or White - Grow hemp, tomatoes, peppers, cucumbers, etc indoors$0.30
+Poly Grow Bags- Black or White - Grow hemp, tomatoes, peppers, cucumbers, etc indoors$0.34

 Pestrap Medium Cards in Yellow or Blue.
 Reduce your pest population by mounting above crop.$13.95